nishantrama/AWSCost/README.md

 ## Overview
 Provide an automated mechanism to pull metrics from AWS Billing and Cost Management APIs and ingest them into Dynatrace for charting and Dashboard visualization.

+<p align="center">
 A conceptual visualization of the end goal.
-Keep an eye on the goal while enjoying the journey.
+Keep an eye on the goal while enjoying the journey.<br>
-<p align="center">
   <img width="460" height="300" src="assets/AppMon_Screenshot.png">
 </p>